Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 ## Build an image

-You can build a Docker image by running a script with `docker build` command or by using **Docker** task.
+You can build a Docker image by running the `docker build` command in a script or by using the **Docker** task.

 # [Designer](#tab/designer)

-1. Select **Tasks** in the build pipeline, select the phase that runs your build tasks, then select **+** to add a new task to that phase.
+1. Select **Tasks** in your build pipeline, and then add the **Docker** task to the phase.

-1. In the task catalog, find and add the **Docker** task.

-1. Select the task and, for **Action**, select **Build an image**.
+1. Select the task, and then for **Action**, select **Build an image**.

-1. If your **Dockerfile** depends on an image that is present in an authenticated registry, for e.g., a private Docker registry or Azure Container Registry, then specify those properties in the **Container registry type** and the corresponding service connection.
+1. If your _Dockerfile_ depends on an image that is present in an authenticated registry (for example, a private Docker registry or Azure Container Registry), then specify those properties in the **Container registry type** and the corresponding service connection.

 # [YAML](#tab/yaml)

 ::: moniker range="vsts"

-To run the Docker command via a script, add the following snippet to `.vsts-ci.yml` file.
+To run the command in a script, add the following snippet to your `.vsts-ci.yml` file.

 ```yaml
 steps:
 - script: docker build -f <Dockerfile>
 ```

-To run the docker command via a task, add the following snippet to `.vsts-ci.yml` file.
-This example also shows how to build an image that depends on another image from a protected registry.
+To use a task to run the command, add the following snippet to your `.vsts-ci.yml` file.

 ```yaml
 steps:
 - task: Docker@0